 Late June 2026 brought a sharp rewrite of Wall Street’s AI IPO narrative.
-Bloomberg reported that OpenAI is leaning toward delaying its public listing into 2027 rather than accepting a valuation below $1 trillion — and the fallout landed immediately on SoftBank, which shed $38 billion in market cap in a single day.
+Bloomberg reported that OpenAI is leaning toward delaying its public listing into 2027 rather than accepting a valuation below $1 trillion — and the fallout landed immediately on SoftBank, which shed roughly 12-13% of its market value in a single day — reported around $38 billion — on June 26, 2026.

 For API builders, the story matters less for the stock market drama and more for what it signals about pricing pressure, vendor stability, and which platform you’re betting on.